 SAM Audit Survival – let’s go!
 Software Asset Management (SAM) professionals are used to audits.
 External vendor audits, ‘SAM/Compliance Engagements’ or visits from the likes of the Business Software Alliance (BSA) are part and parcel of a SAM professional’s life.

-What SAM professionals are less used to is an audit of their function as part of the organisation’s internal audit strategy.
-Organisations typically set out their internal audit strategy at the start of the year, with business areas that are new, managing risk or managing finance.
+What SAM professionals are less used to is an audit of their function as part of the organization’s internal audit strategy.
+Organizations typically set out their internal audit strategy at the start of the year, with business areas that are new, managing risk or managing finance.